daichungus/schematics/README.md

-These are my personal schematic files.
+These are my personal Minecraft schematic files.
-You will need [Litematica](https://modrinth.com/mod/litematica) to be able to use these files.
+You will need [Litematica](https://modrinth.com/mod/litematica) to use these files.

-When using them, please make sure to attribute this repository.
+If you wish to publicly use these schematic files, please make sure to give credit by using this repository's URL.